 8. When should a landlord return a tenant’s security deposit?

 Similar to other states, Missouri requires that landlords return security deposits to the tenants within 30 days of the termination of the lease agreement.
 This must be the entire security deposit unless there are valid deductions.

 If there are any deductions made to the deposit, then the landlord must provide the tenant with an itemized list of reasons why (ex- list of property damages) as well as the cost for each reason.
 On this statement of deductions, the landlord should include the amount of the remaining balance, if any.

 If there are no deductions, the landlord will return all of the security deposit amount to the tenant within the stipulated timeframe.

 9. Is a walk-through inspection necessary once a tenant moves out?

-Yes, Missouri landlords must perform a walkthrough inspection after a tenant moves out.
-The landlord is required to notify the tenant in writing of when the walk-through inspection will take place.
+Yes, Missouri landlords must perform a walkthrough inspection after a renter moves out.
+The landlord is required to notify the renter in writing of when the walk-through inspection will take place.
 The landlord must deliver this notice either in person or to the tenant’s last known address.
 Tenants have the right to be present during the walk-through inspection.

 10. What happens if the landlord wrongfully withholds the tenant’s security deposit?